Last updated: 7 December 2022

 Being able to swap out gloves also helps if you have room in your top box.

 If you can buy riding gear that is waterproof and breathable, all the better!
-If not, make sure your waterproof gear is somewhere accessible so you can put it on quickly if the weather turns ugly.
+If not, ensure your waterproof gear is accessible so you can put it on quickly if the weather turns ugly.

-Don’t be tempted to go with an open-face helmet just because it looks cool.
+Don’t be tempted by an open-face helmet just because it looks cool.
 Make your life easier and get yourself a full-face helmet.

 With a full-face helmet, your head, eyes, and face are completely protected (including your lips from the sun.)